Characterising and bounding the set of quantum behaviours in contextuality scenarios: Contextuality scenarios

-One may view prepare and measure experiments as \textit{one-way communication tasks}, wherein the sender (Alice) encodes her input $x\in[X]$ (where $[X]$ denotes the set $\{0,\ldots,X-1\}$) onto the preparations $\{P_x\}_x$, and transmits them to a spatially separated receiver (Bob).
+One may view prepare-and-measure experiments as \textit{one-way communication tasks}, wherein the sender (Alice) encodes her input $x\in[X]$ (where $[X]$ denotes the set $\{0,\ldots,X-1\}$) {into} the preparations $\{P_x\}_x$, and transmits them to a (spatially separated) receiver (Bob).
 Bob decodes the message by performing a measurement $M_y$, and obtains an outcome $k \in [K]$.
-The performance of different operational theories in such tasks can be measured by linear functionals on the behaviour, called \textit{success metrics}.
-These are of the form $S(\mathbf{p})=\mathbf{c}\cdot \mathbf{p}=\sum_{x,y,k}c_{x,y,k} p(k|x,y)$, where $\mathbf{c}\in\mathbb{R}^{XYK}$ is a vector of real coefficients $c_{x,y,k}$.
+The performance of {a behaviour} in such tasks is gauged by {a} linear functional, called {a} \textit{success metric}.
+These are of the form $S(\mathbf{p})=\mathbf{c}\cdot \mathbf{p}=\sum_{x,y,k}c_{x,y,k} p(k|x,y)$, where $\mathbf{c}\in\mathbb{R}^{XYK}$ is a vector of real coefficients $c_{x,y,k}$. {Accordingly, the performance of an operational theory in such a one-way communication task is measured by maximising the metric $S$ over the behaviours achievable in the theory.}